DanWahlin/express-convention-routes/readme.md

 # Express Convention Router

-This module provides a simple way to define convention-based routes in a Node.js application.
-I originally got the idea from how ASP.NET MVC (as well as other MVC frameworks)and KrakenJS s  (http://krakenjs.com) routes work.
+This package provides a simple way to define convention-based routes in a Node.js/Express application.
+I originally got the idea from ASP.NET MVC (as well as other MVC frameworks)and KrakenJS (http://krakenjs.com).
 These frameworks automate the process of creating routes (which I've always liked) so I decided to do something similar with `express-convention-router`.

-`express-convention-router` creates routes automatically by parsing a folder structure such as the one below.
-This allows you to easily create new routes without having to write any code to define the individual routes.
+`express-convention-router` creates routes automatically by parsing a convention-based folder structure such as the one below.

 ```
 -controllers